What is Happening in Vail Valley Fall 2022

 Is Vail worth visiting in the fall?

 Fall is one of the best times of year to visit the Vail Valley.
 The temperature starts to drop, which results in stunning fall foliage as the leaves change.
 There are many “off-season” specials and deals to take advantage of during this time.
-So go have fun in the valley without breaking the bank
+So have fun in the valley without breaking the bank

 Is October a good time to go to Vail?